RossBugginsNHS/rossbuggins-public/ndc-ldn-2024/readme.md

 ## Co-Create: Creating Better Together

+> ### NDC Notes
+>
+> Co-Create: Creating Better Together>
+>
+> Despite the prevalent mythology of the lone creative genius, many of the most innovative contributions spring from the creative chemistry of a group and the blending of everyone’s ideas and concepts.>
+>
+> How can we best leverage this collective wisdom to generate creative synergy and co-create?
+Let’s look at the process of recognizing and removing our personal creative blocks, connecting and communicating with others, combining ideas using play, and constructing a collaborative environment to discover effective methods for tapping into a group’s creative brilliance.
+Through these steps, you’ll learn to capitalize on the super-linearity of creativity to embrace and leverage diversity to create better together.>
+>
+> Denise Jacobs’ expertise lies at the intersection of creativity, confidence, and achievement.
+Denise keynotes conferences and consults with tech companies worldwide giving a Creative Dose™ – an injection of inspiration, relevant content, and immediately applicable tools to help people do their best work.>
+>
+> Through her company The Creative Dose, her workshops, masterclasses, and coaching help individuals and teams to unblock creativity, cultivate collaboration, and ignite innovation.
+Through working with Denise, employees become engaged contributors, synergistic collaborators, and authentic leaders.>
+>
+> Denise has presented at events and organizations worldwide such as Google, Facebook, Automattic, GitHub, FastWeb.It, the BBC, South By Southwest Interactive, Brand Minds, Forbes8, Mind The Product, The Agile Alliance, NDC Conferences, UX Week, The Society for Technical Communications, various chapters of The American Marketing Association, Creative Mornings, The Future of Storytelling, The Future of Web Design, Inbound, and TEDxRheinMain.>
+>
+> Denise is the author of Banish Your Inner Critic, the premier handbook on silencing self-doubt to unleash creativity and do your best work.
+A Web Design & Development industry veteran, Denise is also the author of The CSS Detective Guide, the principal book on troubleshooting CSS code, and is co-author to the Smashing Book #3: Redesign the Web, as well as the book InterAct with Web Standards: A holistic guide to web design.>
+>
+> Denise is a  LinkedIn Learning course instructor, with 7 popular courses that have a combined total of over 400,000 learners and counting.
+She has also been a guest lecturer in courses at Stanford University‘s Design Program and the d.school, as well as an instructor for the Stanford Continuing Studies Program.

 - todo: watch online

 ## How JavaScript Happened: A Short History of Programming Languages

+> ### NDC Notes
+>
+> How JavaScript Happened: A Short History of Programming Languages
+>
+> JavaScript was famously created in 10 days as a proof-of-concept for Netscape Navigator 2.0.
+Today it is one of the most-used languages in the world.
+Some people even like it.
+In this talk we will chart the path from the dark days before programming languages, through the ups and downs of the early pioneers, all the way to 1995 and the creation of JavaScript.

 - todo: watch online